Fl0W97/ci-c5-housing-market-prices/README.md

 | Error widget dashboard columns drop |---|---|---| wrong variables in test/train |---|
 | Error widget dashboard overallqual |---|---|---| Due to a typo the widget name couldn't be found | name is corrected |

+## Tools & Technologies used

-## Main Data Analysis and Machine Learning Libraries
+### Main Data Analysis and Machine Learning Libraries

-Here you should list the libraries you used in the project and provide example(s) of how you used these libraries.

 * numpy==1.26.1
 * pandas==2.1.1
 * matplotlib==3.8.0
 * seaborn==0.13.2
-* ydata-profiling==4.12.0 # can be removed from requirements before deployment
+* ydata-profiling==4.12.0 # removed from requirements before deployment
 * plotly==5.17.0
-* ppscore==1.1.0 # can be removed from requirements before deployment (tbc)
+* ppscore==1.1.0 # removed from requirements before deployment (tbc)
 * streamlit==1.40.2
 * feature-engine==1.6.1
 * imbalanced-learn==0.11.0 (tbc)
 * scikit-learn==1.3.1
 * xgboost==1.7.6 (tbc)
-* yellowbrick==1.5 # can be removed from requirements before deployment (tbc)
+* yellowbrick==1.5 # removed from requirements before deployment (tbc)
-* Pillow==10.0.1 # can be removed from requirements before deployment (tbc)
+* Pillow==10.0.1 # removed from requirements before deployment (tbc)

+### Languages

+*Python 3.12.8: The primary programming language used for developing the backend of the website.

+### Other tools

+*Jupyter Notebook
+*Git: The version control system that tracks changes in the code and enables collaboration among developers.
+*Gitpod: A cloud-based IDE used for local development and coding.
+*Pip3: The Python package manager used to install and manage project dependencies.
+*GitHub: A platform that hosts the website’s source code and facilitates project management through features like the Kanban board.
+*Font Awesome: A library used to incorporate scalable vector icons into the website.
+*PEP8: A tool used to check the Python code against the PEP8 coding standards for readability and consistency.
+*Heroku: A cloud platform used to deploy and host the website in a production environment.
+*Languagetool: Free grammar checker for checking my project documentation

 ## Credits